 - Setup – You can assemble and put the cart away after your round in under a minute.
 Take a look at the video below to see just how easy it is to get the Navigator up and running:

 How Long does it Last?

 Let’s keep the review PG here guys!
 Through my testing of the product I never fully drained the battery, but all of the other reviews I’ve read online stated it lasts about 36-40 holes.
 I think that is probably a fair assessment and that you probably do not need to charge it after every single round (though it wouldn’t hurt).

-The cart is powered by a 24v 380w lithium ion battery that is easily detached from the unit to help keep the weight down during loading and unloading.
+The Zip Navigator is powered by a 24v 380w lithium ion battery that is easily detached from the unit to help keep the weight down during loading and unloading.
 I never felt the power or speed decrease after use and there is a handy battery gauge to keep your eye on the charge level.